alvarobartt/azure-openai-proxy/README.md

     --model-id TinyLlama/TinyLlama-1.1B-Chat-v1.0
 ```

-Finally, you should be able to send requests in an Azure AI compatible manner to the
+Finally, you should be able to send requests in an Azure AI Model Inference compatible manner to the
 deployed proxy, and it should upstream those to the inference engine (being TGI in this
-case), making sure that the I/O schemas and paths are compliant with Azure AI.
+case), making sure that the I/O schemas and paths are compliant with the Azure AI Model Inference API.

 > [!WARNING]
 > There may be a subtle overhead in the proxy, as in all the proxy services,